 An actuarial valuation report is prepared annually by the Board's Actuary to apply appropriate assumptions and determine funding requirements.
-As of June 30, 2019, the System's market value of assets declined slightly from \$26.2 million to \$26.1 million or a 0.3% decrease over the 2018 value of assets.
-The assets were greater than the Total Pension Liability (TPL) of \$17.0 million as of June 30, 2019 resulting in surplus of \$9.1 million as provided on page 29.
+As of June 30, 2020, the System's market value of assets declined from \$26.1 million to \$25.3 million or a 3.0% decrease over the 2019 value of assets.
+The assets were greater than the Total Pension Liability (TPL) of \$17.4 million as of June 30, 2020 resulting in surplus of \$7.9 million as provided on page 29.

 The Net Pension Liability (NPL) is the difference between the Total Pension Liabilities (TPL) and the Plan Fiduciary Net Position (FNP).
 The FNP is greater than the TPL resulting in a net asset of the employer.
 All data related to GASB 67 is provided in the required supplemental section and in the financial notes.
-The Schedule of Changes in Net Pension Asset and Related Ratios found on page 32 provide six years of information as of June 30, 2019.
+The Schedule of Changes in Net Pension Asset and Related Ratios found on page 32 provide seven years of information as of June 30, 2020.
 It is expected to continue adding information until ten years of information is provided.

-For funding purposes, the actuarial liability was \$17.0 million based on a discount rate assumption of 6.75%.
-The actuarial value of assets which is a smoothed asset value used for funding purposes was \$26.1 million as of June 30, 2019.
-When compared to the actuarial liability, there is a surplus of \$9.1 million.
-The system's funded ratio which is the ratio of actuarial assets to actuarial liability decreased from 168.6% to 153.8%.
+For funding purposes, the actuarial liability was \$17.38 million based on a discount rate assumption of 6.75%.
+The actuarial value of assets which is a smoothed asset value used for funding purposes was \$26.45 million as of June 30, 2020.
+When compared to the actuarial liability, there is a surplus of \$9.01 million.
+The system's funded ratio which is the ratio of actuarial assets to actuarial liability decreased from 153.8% to 152.2%.

-The normal cost, which is the cost of earning an additional year of pension service also increased from 17.82% to 20.20%.
+The normal cost, which is the cost of earning an additional year of pension service also increased from 20.20% to 20.26%.

 The required employer contribution is determined actuarially, based on the normal cost of accrual of benefits and amortization of the unfunded actuarial liability offset by employee contributions.
-Because the System is in a surplus position, and the amortization of the surplus is greater than the annual cost of accrual of benefits, there is no required employer contribution for fiscal year 2020.
+Because the System is in a surplus position, and the amortization of the surplus is greater than the annual cost of accrual of benefits, there was no required employer contribution for fiscal year 2020.